PR Enablement Technology Platforms: Feature-by Feature Comparison

-More on those specific features later, but first let me say how rewarding it is to see Cision — the market leader in a sector I helped create — sell for unicorn numbers.
+More on those specific features like media monitoring and databases later, but first let me say how rewarding it is to see Cision — the market leader in a sector I helped create — sell for unicorn numbers.

 I was down at the PRSA International Conference yesterday and I met with folks from Cision, Intrado, Meltwater and iPRSoftware, saw their products and this is my state of the PR Enablement Technology Platforms comparison post for 2019.

-But just as I thought it would, the internet forever changed the way organizations communicate and the way people consume media and information.
+But just as I thought it would, the web forever changed the way organizations communicate and the way people consume media and information.

 Today’s media relations professional uses on average, 3.5 different technology platforms each day, switching from system to system to get their job done.